Hardin County, Kentucky: Economy

-Government
+Politics

+The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 51% to 49%, and backed Donald Trump with 61% of the vote to Joe Biden's 37% in the 2020 presidential election.

 The formal government structure of Hardin County consists of a Fiscal Court along with six incorporated cities.
 Elizabethtown is the county seat.
 In 2010, the Hardin County Government, led by Hardin County Judge/Executive Harry Berry, commissioned a study entitled, "Hardin County Vision Project," in part to explore the benefits of consolidated government in the county.
 The growth of the area and the changes expected due to the realignment of Fort Knox led to the study.
 Hardin County United, a volunteer-led organization, was established to consider the findings of this project and develop recommendations for the future of government in the county.

 Law enforcement and property tax collection are provided by the Hardin County Sheriff's Office.